Engusseus/Warframe-Market-Set-Profit-Analyzer/README.md

 - **Live Progress, Animations, and Effects**: Enjoy spinners, Lottie animations, and confetti.
 - **Results Table & Plot**: View sortable tables and interactive scatter plots of profit vs. volume.
 - **Linear Regression (Profit vs. Volume)**: Run statistical analysis with a regression line and R² displayed.
+- **Persistent Analytics (SQLite)**: Each run appends results to a single local SQLite DB for cumulative analysis.
+- **24/7 Mode**: Optional continuous mode to fetch and append data every N minutes (default 60).
 - **All CLI features still available**: You can still run the classic script for CSV/XLSX output.
 - **Improved error handling, caching, and async performance**.